 The Bolivian supply position has been transformed by the discovery of substantial new reserves, not reflected above, in the El Chaco and Andina basins.
-These new reserves will enable Boliva to meet its obligations under the Gas Supply Agreement executed in connection with BBPL.
+These new reserves will enable Bolivia to meet its obligations under the Gas Supply Agreement executed in connection with BBPL.
 Together with the reserves of Northwestern Argentina, these new reserves are sufficient to meet Brazil’s natural gas requirements for the foreseeable future.

 In Argentina, in addition to the significant potential for exports to Brazil from the Northwest basin in Argentina through Transredes and BBPL, excellent prospects exist for additional exports from the Neuquén basin and Tierra del Fuego through expansions and interconnections of the TGS and TGN systems.
 Similar to the reserves in Southern Bolivia, the Northwestern Argentine gas reserves will require access to capacity on Transredes and BBPL in order to reach the Southeastern Brazilian markets.